Are hot dogs safe during pregnancy?

 Of course, there are women who go through their entire pregnancy eating two hot dogs per day with no negative outcome.
 However, if you're looking to err on the side of caution, avoiding hot dogs altogether is a good way to do it.
 Aside from their potentially risky bacteria and preservatives, hot dogs are unhealthy in general, so it might be difficult to maintain a healthy weight and nutrition by eating too many of them.
 They are deliciously salty and tempting, but they essentially provide empty calories.
 Even turkey dogs would make for a better choice if you're looking for the hot dog experience, but food with less sodium and more vitamins would be a better choice overall.
 Cravings can be hard to ignore, but it's especially important that you do ignore them when you're craving foods that could harm you and your baby.

 The hot dogs purchased from street vendors are especially dangerous and can be contaminated because the water they are heated in is well below 160 degrees Fahrenheit.
-Also, the cheese that they are garnished with can harm the pregnant mother and the fetus if it is not pasteurized- bleu cheese, Brie, Camembert, Roquefort, Feta, Gorgonzola and Mexican style cheeses that include queso blanco and queso fresco for instance are often not pasteurized and thus are unsafe for pregnant mothers.
+Also, the cheese that they are garnished with can harm the pregnant mother and the fetus if it is not pasteurized- bleu cheese, Brie, Camembert, Roquefort, Feta, Gorgonzola and Mexican style cheeses that include queso blanco and queso fresco, for instance, are often not pasteurized and thus are unsafe for pregnant mothers.

 Packaged hot dogs are usually rich in preservative nitrates and nitrites that can be harmful.
-There are local health food stores that sell nitrite free chicken and turkey hot dogs.
+There are local health food stores that sell nitrite-free chicken and turkey hot dogs.
 They seem to be the safer bet but the possibility of contamination cannot be ruled out.
 Hot dogs are also high in fat and salt that are not good for your body or your baby.

-Hot dogs are best avoided during pregnancy when your immune system is weak and you and your baby become vulnerable to food borne illnesses.
+Hot dogs are best avoided during pregnancy when your immune system is weak and you and your baby become vulnerable to foodborne illnesses.